grafana/writers-toolkit/docs/sources/writing-guide/tooling-and-workflows/backporting/index.md

 If `grafanabot` is unable to automatically backport the changes, it comments on the first pull request with instructions about how to backport the change manually.

 In repositories such as `grafana/grafana`, engineers sometimes create a new branch for a release well before the release has shipped.
-If you intend to publish content against an imminent release, check for the existence of a backport label for the upcoming version when filing and also before merging.
+If you intend to publish content against an imminent release, check for the existence of a backport label for the upcoming version when filing, and also before merging, and apply the label if it exists or has been added to ensure the content is automatically backported to the upcoming version's documentation.

 If you decide to _not_ backport a change, use the `no-backport` GitHub label.